ric2b/Vivaldi-browser/chromium/tools/binary_size/README.md

 `.size` files are gzipped plain text files that contain:

-1. A list of .so section sizes, as reported by `readelf -S`,
+1. A list of section sizes, including:
+   * .so sections as reported by `readelf -S`
+   * .pak and .dex sections for apk files
-1. Metadata (GN args, filenames, timestamps, git revision, build id),
+1. Metadata (apk size, GN args, filenames, timestamps, git revision, build id),
-1. A list of symbols, including name, address, size, padding (caused by alignment), and associated `.o` / `.cc` files.
+1. A list of symbols, including name, address, size, padding (caused by alignment), and associated source/object files.

 #### How are Symbols Collected?

+##### Native Symbols

 1. Symbol list is Extracted from linker `.map` file.
    * Map files contain some unique pieces of information compared to `nm` output, such as `** merge strings` entries, and some unnamed symbols (which although unnamed, contain the `.o` path).
 1. `.o` files are mapped to `.cc` files by parsing `.ninja` files.
    * This means that `.h` files are never listed as sources.
 No information about inlined symbols is gathered.
-1. Symbol aliases (when multiple symbols share an address) are collected from debug information via `nm elf-file`.
-   * Aliases are created by identical code folding (linker optimization).
-   * Aliases have the same address and size, but report their `.pss` as `.size / .num_aliases`.
 1. `** merge strings` symbols are further broken down into individual string literal symbols.
 This is done by reading string literals from `.o` files, and then searching for them within the `** merge strings` sections.
+1. Symbol aliases:
+   * Aliases have the same address and size, but report their `.pss` as `.size / .num_aliases`.
+   * Type 1: Different names.
+Caused by identical code folding.
+     * These are collected from debug information via `nm elf-file`.
+   * Type 2: Same names, different paths.
+Caused by inline functions defined in `.h` files.
+     * These are collected by running `nm` on each `.o` file.
-1. "Shared symbols" are those that are owned by multiple `.o` files.
-These include inline functions defined in `.h` files, and string literals that are de-duped at link-time.
-Shared symbols are normally represented using one symbol alias per path, but are sometimes collapsed into a single symbol where the path is set to `{shared}/$SYMBOL_COUNT`.
+     * Normally represented using one alias per path, but are sometimes collapsed into a single symbol with a path of `{shared}/$SYMBOL_COUNT`.
        This collapsing is done only for symbols owned by a large number of paths.
+   * Type 3: String literals that are de-duped at link-time.
+     * These are found as part of the string literal extraction process.

+##### Pak Symbols

+1. Grit creates a mapping between numeric id and textual id for grd files.
+   * A side effect of pak whitelist generation is a mapping of `.cc` to numeric id.
+   * A complete per-apk mapping of numeric id to textual id is stored in the `output_dir/size-info` dir.
+1. `supersize` uses these two mappings to find associated source files for the pak entries found in all of the apk's `.pak` files.
+   * Pak entries with the same name are merged into a single symbol.
+     * This is the case of pak files for translations.
+   * The original grd file paths are stored in the full name of each symbol.

+##### Dex Symbols

+1. Java compile targets create a mapping between java fully qualified names (FQN) and source files.
+   * For `.java` files the FQN of the public class is mapped to the file.
+   * For `.srcjar` files the FQN of the public class is mapped to the `.srcjar` file path.
+   * A complete per-apk class FQN to source mapping is stored in the `output_dir/size-info` dir.
+1. The `apkanalyzer` sdk tool is used to find the size and FQN of entries in the dex file.
+   * If a proguard `.mapping` file is available, that is used to get back the original FQN.
+1. The output from `apkanalyzer` is used by `supersize` along with the mapping file to find associated source files for the dex entries found in all of the apk's `.dex` files.

+##### Common Symbols

+1. Shared bytes are stored in symbols with names starting with `Overhead: `.
+   * Elf file, dex file, pak files, apk files all have compression overhead.
+   * These are treated as padding-only symbols to de-emphasize them in diffs.
+   * It is expected that these symbols have minor fluctuations since they are affected by changes in compressibility.
+1. All other files in an apk have one symbol each under the `.other` section with their corresponding path in the apk as their associated path.

 #### What Other Processing Happens?